BEFT: Bias-Efficient Fine-Tuning of Language Models in Low-Data Regimes: Conclusions

-Bias-only fine-tuning \baichuanchange{of \glspl{LLM}} provides out-of-the-box usability, and demonstrates competitive performance compared to full-parameter fine-tuning empirically, particularly in low-data regimes \cite{zaken2022bitfit,logan2022cutting,doering2024empirical}.
-In this paper, we propose an approach to select the \baichuanchange{particular} bias term for effective fine-tuning, forming the foundation of \gls{BEFT}.
-We extensively evaluate our bias-efficient approach and demonstrate its effectiveness and superiority when compared to the Magnitude and Fisher approaches.
-Moreover, we extend and generalize our findings and insights to various \glspl{LLM} covering both encoder-only (masked) and decoder-only (autoregressive) \glspl{LLM} \cite{vaswani2017attention} with sizes ranging from 110M to 6.7B parameters across various downstream tasks, including classification, multiple-choice, and generation tasks.
-Our experimental evaluation shows that the proposed \gls{BEFT} approach achieves competitive performance compared to mainstream \gls{PEFT} techniques.
+Bias-only fine-tuning \baichuanchange{of \glspl{LLM}} provides out-of-the-box usability, and demonstrates competitive performance compared to full-parameter fine-tuning, particularly in low-data regimes \cite{zaken2022bitfit,logan2022cutting,doering2024empirical}.
+In this paper, we introduce a simple yet effective approach, \aclbaichuan{based on the potential expressive power of bias terms in query, key, and value projections,} to investigate the \baichuanchange{target} bias term for effective fine-tuning.
+We extensively evaluate our approach and shed light on the link between fine-tuning different bias terms and downstream performance, across diverse data regimes.
+Our key finding is that directly fine-tuning $\boldeq{b}_v$ generally leads to higher downstream performance in low-data regimes, compared to $\boldeq{b}_q$ and $\boldeq{b}_k$, without requiring any post-hoc evaluation.
+Moreover, we extend and generalize our key finding to various \glspl{LLM} covering encoder-only (masked) and decoder-only (autoregressive) \glspl{LLM} \cite{vaswani2017attention} with sizes ranging from 110M to 6.7B parameters, as well as bias-free \glspl{LLM}, across various downstream tasks, including classification, multiple-choice, and generation tasks.
+At the same time, our work is compatible and can be readily combined with \gls{PEFT} methods, e.g., \gls{LoRA}, \gls{VeRA}, \gls{DoRA}, \camera{and PiSSA}.
+Our results show the effectiveness of directly fine-tuning $\boldeq{b}_v$, without any post-hoc evaluation.

-\paragraph{Limitation} In this work, we shed light on the importance of fine-tuning bias terms in \glspl{LLM} for unprecedented parameter efficiency.
-While this paper focuses on importance ranking for the selection of one particular bias term, a deeper investigation into how the importance score relates to downstream performance is required and left for future work.